arosecast/arc-old/_posts/2015-12-3-6-christmas-presents-from-independent-artists-makers.md

 date:   2015-12-03 12:00:00 +0000
 image: '/assets/blog/2015-12/thumb-wishlist.jpg'
 alt: Be the Leslie Knope of whatever you do - Parks and Rec mug from Charm &amp; Gumption
-categories: Wish-List
+categories: wish-list
-tags: Jewellery Home-Decor Clothing Fashion Fandom Film Art
+tags: jewellery home-decor clothing fashion fandom film art
 ---

 <p class="intro">Ah, Christmas.
 How on earth is it December already?</p>